The Green Miles: Lufthansa's Contribution to a Greater Fuel Efficiency And Reduced Carbon Footprint

 The Tyndall Centre for Climate Change Research estimated that we need to cut global emissions by 90% by 2050, and that includes drastic changes to air travel’s fuel efficiency.

 In response to this, Lufthansa Group enacted a total of 34 fuel-savings projects in 2017 and reported a 4.5% drop in fuel consumption to 3.68 litres per 100 passenger kilometres.
 Other notable achievements by Lufthansa Group include reducing CO2 emissions by roughly 64,400 tonnes, as well as saving over 25.5 million litres of kerosene.

 With projects like “Compensaid” and many of the other green initiatives discussed in this article, Lufthansa is leading the way towards more sustainable air travel.
 Plans are already in motion to expand the partner network for offsetting to all means of transport, so however you travel, you’ll be going that extra mile towards a greener planet.

-If you’re interested in exchanging your BenefitPoints for carbon offsetting solutions or simply want to browse the other rewards available then explore our Lufthansa Group’s PartnerPlusBenefit programme.
+If you’re interested in exchanging your BenefitPoints for carbon offsetting solutions or simply want to browse the other rewards available, download your complimentary copy of Lufthansa Group’s PartnerPlusBenefit point redemption guide.